 The specs needed to run the game was sky high and not many people had this kind of hardware sadly, luckily the developer added a bunch of quality, resolution, camera, draw distance etc options so that most of the AGA hardware ran the game in an “ok” frame rate.

 I had a Blizzard 060 card in my a1200 when this game came out so i got to play it in max settings from day 1, the game looked incredible for its time.

-I recall that me and a friend closely compared both Mario Karting and XTR and eventually had long playsessions in both games.
-Our favorite game was XTR in the end.
+I recall that me and a friend closely compared both Mario Karting and XTR and eventually had long play sessions in both games.
+Our favourite game was XTR in the end.